ysfcndgr/Web-Vulnerabilities-CTF-Solutions/README.md

-# Web Açıklıkları ve CTF Çözümleri
+# Web Vulnerabilities and CTF Solutions
-Sürekli güncellenecektir.
+It will be constantly updated.
-# Web Açıklıkları
+# Web Security Vulnerabilities

 <a href="https://github.com/ysfcndgr/Web-Vulnerabilities-and-Exploitation/blob/main/Shellshock.md">Shellshock Vulnerability</a>

-# CTF Çözümleri
+# CTF Solutions

 <a href="https://github.com/ysfcndgr/Web-Acikliklari-ve-CTF-Cozumleri/blob/main/Lord%20Of%20The%20Root.md">Lord Of The Root</a>